 About Val’s Garden

-This garden began in 1984 as a blank canvas and my hope was to create an English style garden.The two majestic spruce trees at the west end of the sunken garden and the spruce hedge and lilacs along with the five tall spruce behind the fire pit are original to the garden.
-All other trees and plantings began in 1984 with the clearing of scrub bush and various automobiles and other such debris left over from years of active farm life.
+This garden began in 1984 as a blank canvas and my dream was to create an English style garden.The two majestic spruce trees at the west end of the sunken rose garden, the spruce hedge, the lilacs, and the five tall spruce behind the fire pit are original to the garden.
+All the other trees and plantings began in 1984 with the clearing of scrub bush, various automobiles and other such debris left over from years of active farm life.
 The little stone house, built in 1907, was gutted and brought into modern times.
 A garden room was added some years later.

 This garden has been featured in Gardening Life (cover story), Gardens West, twice in the Manitoba Gardener and graced the cover of the 2014 Prairie Garden Annual, (75th edition).